6 Scanning a System

 Simply stated, an authenticated scan is similar to a Whitebox approach.
 The Greenbone Cloud Service has access to prior information and can access the target from within.
 Especially the registry, software versions and patch levels are accessible.

 A remote scan is similar to a Blackbox approach.
 The Greenbone Cloud Service uses the same techniques and protocols as a potential attacker to access the target from the outside.
 The only information available was collected by the Greenbone Cloud Service itself.
-During the test, the Greenbone Cloud Service may provoke malfunctions to extract any available information on the used software, e.g., the scanner may send a malformed request to a service to trigger a response containing further information on the deployed product.
+During the test, the Greenbone Cloud Service may provoke malfunctions to extract any available information on the used software.
+Example: the scanner may send a malformed request to a service to trigger a response containing further information on the deployed product.

 During a remote scan using the scan configuration Analysis [Standard], all remote checks are safe.
 The used VTs may have some invasive components but none of the used VTs try to trigger a defect or malfunction in the target (see example below).
 All VTs with very invasive components or which may trigger a denial of service (DoS) are automatically excluded from the test.